 Stainless steel gets its corrosion resistant ability from chromium, and it contains at least 10.5 percent of it.
 Chromium is a lustrous and steely gray metal known for being tarnish resistant.
 You are probably familiar with chromium if you own anything that is chrome-plated, which just means it has been coated with chromium.
 You may have noticed it on the bumper of your car.

 Whereas the iron in carbon steel reacts with the oxygen in the atmosphere to produce rust, the chromium in stainless steel reacts with oxygen to form a thin but strong passive layer on the metal’s surface.
 The more passive a material is, the less it is affected by environmental factors.
-The addition of nickel and molybdenum also contribute to stainless steel’s passivity.
+The addition of nickel and molybdenum also contributes to stainless steel’s passivity.

 How Sea Breeze Hurts Stainless Steel